 The image most often associated with a woman or girl who is forced into marriage is that of an individual in a faraway country.
 The truth is that forced marriage doesn’t just happen overseas, it happens right here in the US, and this abuse spans religions and cultures.
 Nina Van Harn grew up in Michigan in a conservative Christian family.
 At 18, her father let her know it was time for her to get married and that he had already chosen her husband.
-Nina spoke with AHA Interim Executive Director Amanda Parker about her experience and her life since then.
+Nina spoke AHA Foundation about her experience and her life since then.

 Nina: I grew up on an idyllic 40 acre farm in rural west Michigan with my parents and three siblings.
 Up until halfway through the 3rd grade my life was fairly typical of any rural child’s life.
 It was then however that my Dad took us out of school and my parents started homeschooling my siblings and I. We started living a more and more conservative lifestyle and only closely socialized with family and friends that held similar views.

 By the time I was 11 years-old we had fully adopted the beliefs and lifestyle of the Christian Patriarchy Movement.
 Father was the absolute head of the home and the woman and children’s place was to support, honor, respect and most importantly, obey him at all times.
 By the time I was 13 I firmly believed that the only role God intended for me to play in life, was that of wife and mother.
 I dreamed of being a world traveler and a missionary.
 I just knew that the only way I was going to get to do that was if I was fortunate enough to marry a missionary.

 AHA Foundation: You were 19-years-old when your father told you he had found a husband for you.
 How did you feel?
 Did you feel as if you had a choice to say yes or no?
 Did you feel equipped to make that kind of a decision?